+However, let us remark that any linear function of delay may be used in different scenarios.

 The considered RECIFE-MILP variant produces a number of different solutions.
 Each solution computed by train $t$ is a hypothesis $h_t$.
-Then, at most $\bar h$ solutions are retained, those that are not further than $p\%$ from the optimal one or the best one identified by the algorithm, with $p$ and $\bar h$ input parameters.
+It includes a path for each train, where a path describes the train utilization of all the TDSs along its route: it can be either the original or a new path for the focal train and the trains in its neighborhood, while it is necessarily the path of the input RTTP, or an extremely similar one, for all the other trains.
+All these paths describe a complete RTTP, and, as such, all train routes and passing orders.
+At most $\bar h$ solutions are retained, those that are not further than $p\%$ from the optimal one or the best one identified by the algorithm, with $p$ and $\bar h$ input parameters.
 We refer to the set of hypotheses generated for train $t$ as $H_t$.

 After running the RECIFE-MILP variant, the hypothesis generation can include the \textit{hypothesis sharing}: each train $t$ receives from each neighbor $t'$ its hypotheses, and it retains all those that do not correspond to its own.
 Then, the corresponding cost is computed according to the private information available to train $t$.
 For avoiding an explosion in the number of exchanges, only hypotheses generated by applying the RECIFE-MILP variant are shared: trains do not share hypotheses they receive from other neighbors.
 By applying this sharing, each train can increase the number of its hypotheses at virtually no computational effort, with the additional benefit of these hypotheses being certainly compatible with the ones originally shared by neighbor trains.